 The wings are controlled by 3 bones each

-and have 1 Morph position, to spread the wing tips and 5 morph positions to fold the wing
+and have 1 Morph position, to spread the wing tips and 4-5 morph positions to manipulate the wing

 The Tail spread is controlled via Morph target 'TailSpread', the Tail bone controls position and rotation.